Catalog: Wayne Finger Lakes BOCES (WebReg)

 Audience: Building Administrators, Instructional Coaches, Teacher Leaders of i- Ready

 Join me for that just in time professional learning that supports your use of i-Ready.
-This session will provide an overview of i-Ready, it's importance, and how it supports student growth.
-It will also point you to teacher resources about administering and preparing students for the diagnostic.
+This session will emphasize the importance of personalized instruction and how to implement it effectively using i-Ready.
+Practical tips for monitoring student progress and adjusting instruction based on ongoing data will be provided for teachers.

 Program: Professional Development